top of page

 I’m Still Going Low Carb

-Ideally replace the reduced carbs with increased amounts of fruits, vegetables, healthy fats and plant-based proteins.
+Ideally, replace the reduced carbs with increased amounts of fruits, vegetables, healthy fats, and plant-based proteins.
 Avoid processed and snack foods.

-(And if you’re still really, really determined to cut carbs, read this 2018 peer-reviewed study published in the medical journal The Lancet Public Health demonstrated that "cutting carbohydrates might also cut lifespan by up to four years.")
+(And if you’re still really, really determined to cut carbs, read this 2018 peer-reviewed study published in the medical journal The Lancet Public Health demonstrated that "cutting carbohydrates might also shorten lifespan by up to four years.")

 Healthy foods help your gut diversity, health, microbiome, gastrointestinal gi system for you and the gastroenterology doctor